Skip to main content

 9. Angler Phishing

-Angler Phishing is a type of phishing that uses fake social media posts to deceive individuals into giving confidential information or downloading malware.
+Angler phishing exploits fake social media posts to trick individuals into sharing confidential information or downloading malware.

 10. Domain Spoofing